Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with LSEF

 \subsection{Results}

 The performance of each of the five filters was measured using the RMSE (with respect to the truth) of their control forecasts ${\bf x}^{\rm f}_{t}$.
-The RMSE was computed by averaging over the spatial grid, over 5000 assimilation cycles, and over 10 replicates of the parameter fields $\boldsymbol\theta_t, \boldsymbol\Sigma_t$ of the model of truth.
-As in section \ref{sec_expm_anls_resu}, we show here the analysis performance score, see Eq.~(\ref{perf_score}), where ${\rm RMSE}_{\rm True B}$ is the RMSE of the Kalman filter's forecasts.
+The RMSE was computed by averaging over the spatial grid, over 5000 assimilation cycles, and over 10 replicates of the parameter fields $\boldsymbol\theta_t, \boldsymbol\Sigma_t$ of the model of truth (outlined in section \ref{sec_LSEF_fcst_mdl}).
+As in section \ref{sec_expm_anls_resu}, we show here the analysis performance score, Eq.~(\ref{perf_score}), where ${\rm RMSE}_{\rm True B}$ is the RMSE of Kalman filter forecasts.

 We compared the five filters for different ensemble sizes and in four regimes of non-stationarity of the true spatio-temporal field.
 The regimes are labeled by numbers from 0 (stationarity) to 3 (strong non-stationarity).
 For a more detailed description of the non-stationarity regimes, see \citet{DSADM}.
 The default non-stationarity regime was 2.